Administrative Team

 Crystal began working for TNS in 2015 in our Children’s House program.
 From there, she moved into LE2, fell in love with the teaching team, and taught alongside them through 2020.
 During COVID, she helped to establish and run a virtual Montessori classroom.

 In June 2021, Crystal moved to the mountains of NC with her family.
-Happily, though, she has maintained a position with the school, continuing to provide virtual education for elementary students unable to attend on-site, along with helping out Administration.
+Happily, though, she maintained a position with the school, continuing to provide virtual education for elementary students unable to attend on-site, along with helping out Administration.
 Crystal thoroughly enjoys working for and with the community at TNS.

-Crystal Burdick
+Crystal Seiberling